Poco Pine: Life

 Poco Pine was a 1954 bay stallion, sired by Poco Bueno, and out of Pretty Rosalie, a daughter of Pretty Boy.
 As a foal, he was bought at E. Paul Waggoner's 1954 Waggoner Ranch sale by Paul Curtner.
-Curtner had originally intended to purchase a daughter of Blackburn and a filly by Poco Bueno, but instead ended up purchasing two different horses – a mare by Pretty Boy (Pretty Rosalie) and a colt by Poco Bueno (Poco Pine).
-While still at the sale, Curtner was approached by two employees of Waggoner's, both informing Curtner that in their opinion, he'd bought the best mare in the sale.
-One of the employees, Pine Johnson, Waggoner's trainer, also felt that the colt was the best Poco Bueno colt he'd ever seen.
+Curtner had initially intended to purchase a daughter of Blackburn and a filly by Poco Bueno but instead ended up purchasing two different horses – a mare by Pretty Boy (Pretty Rosalie) and a colt by Poco Bueno (Poco Pine).
+While still at the sale, Curtner was approached by two employees of Waggoner's, both informing Curtner that, in their opinion, he'd bought the best mare in the sale.
+One of the employees, Pine Johnson, Waggoner's trainer, also felt the colt was the best Poco Bueno colt he'd ever seen.
 Because of Johnson's praise for the colt, Curtner decided to register the foal as Poco Pine.

 Show career

 Poco Pine was shown about five times as a weanling, winning all the halter classes he was shown in.
 Curtner, however, felt that he was slow to develop and therefore didn't show him as a yearling or as a two-year-old.
-By 1957 Curtner felt that Poco Pine was once again ready to perform, and took him to a show in Fort Worth, Texas.
-Although Poco Pine won his class, Curtner was sure the horse wouldn't win either Grand Champion or Reserve Grand Champion, and ended up betting B. F. Phillips and Billy Bush that Poco Pine would not win the championship or reserve.
+By 1957, Curtner felt Poco Pine was again ready to perform and took him to a show in Fort Worth, Texas.
+Although Poco Pine won his class, Curtner was sure the horse wouldn't win either Grand Champion or Reserve Grand Champion and ended up betting B. F. Phillips and Billy Bush that Poco Pine would not win the championship or reserve.
 Poco Pine won the Championship, which meant that Curtner lost money on his horse winning.